 You can preview and print a copy of your application from SmartyGrants at any time through the ‘My Submissions’ page.

 Can I make changes once an application is submitted?

 Will successful and unsuccessful applicants be notified of the outcome?

-Yes, DFAT will email all successful and unsuccessful applicants regarding the outcome of their applications following the selection process.
-DFAT will publish the names of successful Australian organisations and the number of participating Fellows by country for the Round (not by organisation) on the DFAT website.
+Yes, DFAT will email all successful and unsuccessful applicants regarding the outcome of their applications following completion of the selection process.
+DFAT will publish the names of successful Australian organisations and the number of participating Fellows by country for Round 17 on the DFAT website.

 If my application has been unsuccessful, can I be provided with information as to why?